Block on Trump's Asylum Ban Upheld by Supreme Court

-Voter ID laws have been around for quite a while, but they're back in the news recently thanks to South Carolina.
-The Justice Department has rejected the state's new voter ID law, which requires government-issued photo identification at the polls.
+Voter ID laws have been around for quite a while, but they're back in the news as we near the mid-term elections.
+Voter ID laws can vary from state to state, and the Justice Department and some courts have rejected new voter ID laws, which require government-issued photo identification at the polls.

-The legislation is designed to prevent voter fraud, but some say it discriminates against minorities, the poor and the elderly.
-Even so, about half of all states impose similar requirements.
-So aren't voter ID laws legal?
+Voter ID legislation is ostensibly designed to prevent voter fraud, but some say it discriminates against minorities, the poor and the elderly.
+In fact, studies show that the type of voter fraud these laws are meant to address almost never happens.
+Even so, about half of all states impose some kind of identification requirement at the polls.
+So are all voter ID laws legal?

 To begin, voter ID laws fall into one of three categories:

-The Supreme Court upheld that law in Crawford v.
+The Supreme Court recently upheld Indiana's Voter ID law -- which fell into the third category-- in Crawford v.
 Marion County Election Board.
-Indiana, citing voter fraud, passed a law requiring government-issued ID.
-The unidentified can cast a provisional ballot and then return within 10 days to show ID.
+The state, citing voter fraud, passed a law requiring government-issued ID at the polls, yet allowed the unidentified to cast a provisional ballot and then return within 10 days to show valid ID.

 The court was split.
 Three justices said it was unconstitutional.
 Three said the voter ID law was legal, as it posed only a "minimal and justified burden."
 And three said that there was no "facial challenge" to the law as written.